 PROGRESSIVE ENERGY INDEX® (WHPRO)

-WilderHill Progressive Energy Index® (WHPRO) is a modified equal-weight index made up of companies that serve as an energy bridge improving near-term use of fossil fuels by progressively improving efficiency, while reducing their conventional and other pollution.
-Sectors include alternative fuels, emissions reduction, energy efficiency, and innovation in energy materials, production and use.
-A focus is on transitional bridge technologies that can act to reduce harms from inherently dirty coal, oil and natural gas, enhance efficiency, or make better use of or advance all of the major energy sources dominant today.
+WilderHill Progressive Energy Index® (WHPRO) calculated Live from 2006 through early 2019.
+It was a modified equal-weight index that could as a near-term energy bridge for fossil fuels reduce their carbon dioxide (CO2) and Greenhouse Gasses (GHGs), conventional and other pollution, progressively improving efficiency.
+Sectors included alternative fuels, emissions reduction, energy efficiency, innovation in energy materials, production and use.
+A focus was on transitional bridge technologies that could address climate change, reduce the many harms from inherently dirty coal, oil, and natural gas, enhance efficiency, or make better use of these persistent still-major, non-renewable energy sources.

 Besides capturing options that can help reduce pollution or make better use of coal, oil, natural gas, & nuclear that dominate our energy portrait - this also captures opportunities to mitigate greenhouse gases because of potential climate risk.

 Both attentive to energy security & energy independence, as well as to climate risk, we may include near-term options that can carry some downsides yet mitigate CO2: we are inclusive for mainly carbon-neutral options, like biofuels.
 Diverse companies with exposure to nuclear may be included, but past generation nuclear is not a priority; next-generation or advanced nuclear power may be considered if safer and better.
-Uranium and other nuclear fuels can be included.
 Zero-carbon, pure play companies such as in renewable solar & wind power that prevent pollution in the first place are mainly excluded from this Index.
+General Rules as guidelines for WHPRO Index are here.

-A Comparison of the Progressive Energy Index® (WHPRO) – with the original WilderHill Clean Energy Index® (ECO): A Non-Overlapping of Stocks
+Viewpoint from the WHPRO Index Launch in 2006: A Comparison of Progressive Energy Index® (WHPRO) – with the WilderHill Clean Energy Index® (ECO): A Non-Overlapping of Stocks

 Notably this WH Progressive Energy Index® is significantly different from the WilderHill Clean Energy Index® (ECO) launched August 16, 2004 and more on that is at www.wildershares.com.
 Unlike that original ECO Index designed for the clean energy sector and so specifically for non-fossil fuel sources like zero-carbon solar or wind power — the latest WH Progressive Energy Index® (WHPRO) is designed to instead track transitional bridge technologies for reducing harms stemming from dominant energy of today: inherently dirty fossil fuels, coal, oil and natural gas.